Model-free Posterior Sampling via Learning Rate Randomization: Experimental details

 The first one is a grid-world environment with $100$ states $(i, j) \in [10]\times[10]$ and $4$ actions (left, right, up and down).
 The horizon is set to $H=50$.
 When taking an action, the agent moves in the corresponding direction with probability $1-\epsilon$, and moves to a neighbor state at random with probability $\epsilon=0.2$.
 The agent starts at position $(1, 1)$.
 The reward equals to $1$ at the state $(10, 10)$ and is zero elsewhere.

 The second one is a chain environment described by \cite{osband2016deep} with $L=15$ states and $2$ actions (left or right).
-The horizon is equal to $30$, the probability of moving into wrong direction is equal to $0.1$.
-The agent starts in the leftmost state with reward $0.05$, also the largest reward is equal to $1$ is the rightmost state.
+The horizon is equal to $30$, and the probability of moving in the wrong direction is equal to $0.1$.
+The agent starts in the leftmost state with reward $0.05$, and the largest reward is equal to $1$ in the rightmost state.